 Basics of Medicare Supplement Insurance

-If you are considering purchasing a Medicare Supplement (Medigap) plan to help pay Medicare out-of-pocket costs, there a few basic things you should know.
+If you are considering purchasing a Medicare Supplement (Medigap) insurance plan to help pay Medicare out-of-pocket costs, there a few basic things you should know.

-You can apply for a Medicare Supplement plan at any time.
+You can apply for a Medicare Supplement insurance plan at any time.
 However, you may be subjected to medical underwriting, which is where insurance companies gather information about your health history and use past or current health conditions as grounds to charge you more for a plan or reject you from a plan.
 Your Medicare Supplement Open Enrollment Period is a time when insurance companies cannot use medical underwriting when considering your application.
-Your Open Enrollment Period lasts for six months and begins when you are 65 or older and are enrolled in Medicare Part B. During your Open Enrollment Period, you can buy a Medicare Supplement policy from any insurance company that is licensed in your state.
+Your Open Enrollment Period lasts for six months and begins when you are 65 or older and are enrolled in Medicare Part B. During your Open Enrollment Period, you can buy a Medicare Supplement insurance plan from any insurance company that is licensed in your state.

-Medicare Supplement Plans are standardized
+Medicare Supplement insurance plans are standardized

-Medicare Supplement plans are standardized, mean that that each plan of the same letter (designated A through N) must offer the same basic benefits, regardless of which insurance company sells it.
+Medicare Supplement insurance plans are standardized, mean that that each plan of the same letter (designated A through N) must offer the same basic benefits, regardless of which insurance company sells it.
 The cost of plans, however, can vary among different insurance companies.
 Medicare Supplement plans are standardized differently in Massachusetts, Minnesota, and Wisconsin.

-Medicare Supplement plans come with a monthly premium and insurance companies can set their monthly premiums differently.
+Medicare Supplement insurance plans come with a monthly premium and insurance companies can set their monthly premiums differently.
 There are three types of pricing:

 - Community-rated/no-age-rated: The premium is not based on your age